tommichael88/booktomnyc/Privacy Policy.md

 ## Consent and Usage of Information

-By using Tom Kongerslev's services, clients implicitly agree to the collection and use of personal information for service delivery, appointment management, and marketing purposes.
-This includes instances where third-party services are used by the client or by Tom Kongerslev during or after the provision of services.
+By using Tom Kongerslev's services, clients explicitly agree to the collection, use, and sharing of personal information as detailed in this policy.
+This applies to service delivery, appointment management, and marketing purposes, including instances where third-party services are utilized.

 ## Media and Feedback Ownership

-As per [Section 19](https://tommichael88.github.io/booktomnyc/ServiceAgreement#19-media-policy-and-client-feedback-ownership) of the [Service Agreement](https://tommichael88.github.io/booktomnyc/ServiceAgreement), Tom Kongerslev owns 100% of the rights to any client feedback, comments, or reviews.
-This ownership includes the right to use, modify, and republish such content.
-The extent of this right to ownership may extend to instances where such data is shared with or utilized by third parties.
+As per Section [22](https://tommichael88.github.io/booktomnyc/ServiceAgreement#22-media-policy-and-client-feedback-ownership) of the Service Agreement, Tom Kongerslev owns the rights to any client feedback, comments, or reviews, including the right to use, modify, and republish such content.

 ## Disclosure of Information